enriquemondragon/Brain_MRI_Viewer/README.md

 ![single view](/images/cor_view.png)

-For applying windowing use the window flag in either cases
+For applying windowing you can use the window flag in either cases

 ```
     python3 brain_mri_viewer.py --input [NifTi_file] --window